cabforum/smime/SBR.md

    2. Further verify the Registration Reference matches other information verified in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).

 e. __Certificate Field:__ `subject:givenName` (2.5.4.42) and/or `subject:surname` (2.5.4.4)
-   __Contents:__ If present, the `subject:givenName` field and `subject:surname` field SHALL contain a natural person Subject’s name as verified under [Section 3.2.4](#324-authentication-of-individual-identity).
+   __Contents:__ If present, the `subject:givenName` field and `subject:surname` field SHALL contain a Natural Person Subject’s name as verified under [Section 3.2.4](#324-authentication-of-individual-identity).
 Subjects with a single legal name SHALL provide the name in the `subject:surname` attribute.
 The `subject:givenName` and/or `subject:surname` SHALL NOT be present if the `subject:pseudonym` is present.

 f. __Certificate Field:__ `subject:pseudonym` (2.5.4.65)
    __Contents:__ The `subject:pseudonym` SHALL NOT be present if the `subject:givenName` and/or `subject:surname` are present.
 If present, the `subject:pseudonym` field SHALL be verified according to [Section 3.1.3](#313-anonymity-or-pseudonymity-of-subscribers).